MatthewJSinger/cinema-scraper/README.md

     <img src="Banner.png" alt="Cinema Scraper"/>
 </div>

-A script to find out what's on at the cinema (UK)
+A script to find out what's on at the cinema (UK).
+Written in Python.

-## Dependencies
-- Python 3
-- Beautiful Soup 4
+**Requires:** Beautiful Soup 4

 ## Usage
 This project works by scraping data from the following website: [Data Thistle](https://film.datathistle.com/).